CHAOS-Community/CHAOS-API-Documentation/source/API.rst

       Gets one or all MetadataSchemas in the database.

       :auth logged_in:
-      :auth Read_permission: you will get the MetadataSchemas you have permission to read.
+      :auth Read_permission: you will get the MetadataSchemas you have permission to read
       :param metadataSchemaGUID: the GUID of the schema to get
       :type metadataSchemaGUID: optional
-      :rtype: A list of MetadataSchemas.
+      :rtype: A list of MetadataSchemas

       If no ``metadataSchemaGUID`` is given, all MetadataSchemas which the user has rights to read are returned.